Streptococcus: Group A

 The invasive infections caused by group A beta-hemolytic streptococci tend to be more severe and less common.
-This occurs when the bacterium is able to infect areas where it is not usually found, such as the blood and the organs.
+This occurs when the bacterium is able to infect areas where it is not usually found, such as the blood and organs.
 The diseases that may be caused include streptococcal toxic shock syndrome, necrotizing fasciitis, pneumonia, and bacteremia.
 Globally, GAS has been estimated to cause more than 500,000 deaths every year, making it one of the world's leading pathogens.

 Additional complications may be caused by GAS, namely acute rheumatic fever and acute glomerulonephritis.
-Rheumatic fever, a disease that affects the joints, kidneys, and heart valves, is a consequence of untreated strep A infection caused not by the bacterium itself, instead due to the antibodies created by the immune system to fight off the infection cross-reacting with other proteins in the body.
+Rheumatic fever, a disease that affects the joints, kidneys, and heart valves, is a consequence of untreated strep A infection caused not by the bacterium itself, but due to the antibodies created by the immune system to fight off the infection cross-reacting with other proteins in the body.
 This "cross-reaction" causes the body to essentially attack itself and leads to the damage above.
 A similar autoimmune mechanism initiated by Group A beta-hemolytic streptococcal (GABHS) infection is hypothesized to cause pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections (PANDAS), wherein autoimmune antibodies affect the basal ganglia, causing rapid onset of psychiatric, motor, sleep, and other symptoms in pediatric patients.

 GAS infection is generally diagnosed with a rapid strep test or by culture.

 Group B

 S. agalactiae, or group B streptococcus, GBS, causes pneumonia and meningitis in newborns and the elderly, with occasional systemic bacteremia.
 Importantly, Streptococcus agalactiae is the most common cause of meningitis in infants from one month to three months old.
 They can also colonize the intestines and the female reproductive tract, increasing the risk for premature rupture of membranes during pregnancy, and transmission of the organism to the infant.
 The American College of Obstetricians and Gynecologists, American Academy of Pediatrics, and the Centers for Disease Control recommend all pregnant women between 35 and 37 weeks gestation to be tested for GBS.
 Women who test positive should be given prophylactic antibiotics during labor, which will usually prevent transmission to the infant.
+Group III polysaccharide vaccines have been proven effective in preventing the passing of GBS from mother to infant.

 The United Kingdom has chosen to adopt a risk factor-based protocol, rather than the culture-based protocol followed in the US.
 Current guidelines state that if one or more of the following risk factors is present, then the woman should be treated with intrapartum antibiotics: